tdcam/OpenShift_Virt_Setup/README.md

 The install-kube-descheduler.yaml playbooks is an all-in-one playbook which does basically the same thing.

+The install-kube-descheduler-role.yaml playbook calls the kube-descheduler role under roles, You can peruse that simple role to see what I had in mind.

-The install-kube-descheduler-role.yaml is a playbook which calls a role to get everything set up.
+The install-kube-descheduler-role.yaml is a playbook which calls the kube-descheduler-deluxe role to get everything set up.
 You can peruse the role directory to see what I'm doing in the role.
+Its slightly more complicated but I've tried to write it so that it's easily followed.